Department Chair:James Schnepf

 Supervised reading or research at the lower-division level.
 Permission of department chair required.
 Consult department for applicability towards major requirements.
 Not available to first-year students.

 Introduction to computer systems and architecture.
 Topics include digital systems, machine level data representation, processor design, assembly level machine organization, memory systems, system control, organization of operating systems, concurrency and scheduling.
 Prerequisite: 160 or 161, and either 239 or MATH 239.

 312 Data Communications and Networks.
 (4)

 Introduction to the concepts, terminology and approaches used in data communication systems.
 Topics include protocol stacks as models and implementations, signal encoding, media for transmission, analysis of network architectures, addressing and routing, error and flow control, connection management and security.
 Prerequisite: 200 or 230.

 Selected computer science topics such as distributed processing systems, graphics or artificial intelligence.
 Prerequisite: consent of instructor.
 May be repeated for credit.

 318 Topics in Software Development.
 (1-4)

 Selected computer science topics requiring a major software development project.
 Prerequisite: consent of instructor.
 May be repeated for credit.

 321 Computer Graphics.
 (4)

 This course will survey programming techniques for producing three-dimensional computer graphics.
 Topics will include event-driven programming, geometric objects and transformations, viewing, shading, and animation.
-Prerequisites: 230 and either 239 or MATH 239.
+Prerequisites: 200 or 230 and either 239 or MATH 239.

 330 Software Engineering.
 (4)